Concept Cars Home

 The first step in a long chain of events leading to the Reliant Scimitar's birth came when British luxury carmaker Daimler decided to produce its SP250 Dart sports car.
 The Dart, an interesting but disappointing vehicle in most regards, led to poor sales at Daimler.
 Enter the second company involved with the Scimitar story, Ogle Design.
 The founder of this design house, David Ogle, created a one-off special based on the Daimler SP250.
 A proper grand touring car that was better thought-out than the original SP250, Daimler nevertheless declined the opportunity to purchase and produce the so-called SX250 for itself.
 Jaguar (the third player) purchased Daimler as sales continued to sag.
 Its image reinvented under Jaguar, Daimler now had no use at all for the SX250—but luckily a fourth company saw great promise in the SX250 design.

 That company, of course, was Reliant.
 Despite Reliant's reputation as a producer of economy cars, the firm did offer a sports car called the Sabre.
-The SX250 design was adopted and renamed 'Scimitar,' replacing the Sabre for 1964.
+The SX250 design was adopted and renamed 'Scimitar,' replacing the Sabre in 1964.
 The Scimitar shared both chassis and engine with its predecessor.
 That engine, a merely adequate straight-six, came from a fifth company: Ford.
 (The sixth company involved with the Scimitar story, Middlebridge, didn't come into play until the very end of Scimitar production).

 Thus the Scimitar was born, a fiberglass fairytale built with bought-in power and a bought-in design based on the defunct product of a bought-out carmaker.
 This was the sort of recipe only a British car company could make turn out well.